Skip to main content

 The Mental Health Charter was created by Student Minds to shape a future in which everyone in higher education can thrive.

-Supporting the commitment to the Mental Health Charter, Professor Ian White, Vice-Chancellor and President commented:
+Supporting the ongoing commitment to the University Mental Health Charter programme, Professor Phil Taylor, Vice-Chancellor and President commented:

-The mental health and wellbeing of our staff and students is a key priority for our institution and we hope that the Mental Health Charter programme will allow us to look critically at our own practices and provision and ensure that the University is a safe, satisfying and happy place to work and study.
+The mental health and wellbeing of our staff and students is a key priority for our institution and the Mental Health Charter programme allows us to look critically at our practices and provision and ensure that the University is a safe, satisfying and happy place to work, study and research.
+Achieving the Award Mark is a huge achievement for our community and I look forward to seeing further progress over the coming years through Be Well at Bath.

 Promote, Prevent, Support

-We follow the Promote, Prevent, Support pathway for mental health and wellbeing:
+We follow the Promote, Prevent, Support pathway for wellbeing:

 Below are just a few examples of what we offer for staff and students.